arezvani/s3-database-webservice/README.md

 - `requirement.txt`: a file that contains a list of packages or libraries needed to work on a project that can all be installed with the file

-### get data and upload to s3
+### Get data and Upload to S3

-### run webservice
+### Run Webservice

 ## to do

-* django webservice
+* Django webservice
-* fast api webservice
+* Fast API webservice
-* multi-thread and multi chunk upload for bigger files
+* Multi-Thread and Multi Chunk upload for bigger files

-contribution
+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.